U.S. wants EU to put North Korean bank on sanctions list

 The U.S. State Department official said he had revised his earlier view that sanctions would not work against North Korea because its economy was too small and too isolated.

-North Korea’s economy was “more linked to the outside world than many people realize” and it may be more susceptible to sanctions, especially if China was involved, than he had thought, he said.
+North Korea’s economy was “more linked to the outside world than many people realise” and it may be more susceptible to sanctions, especially if China was involved, than he had thought, he said.

 “Given the increased threat from North Korea, increasing sanctions is worth a try.
 The Department of State and Treasury and the White House are working very closely together to see what more can be done,” he said.